Hawthorn Primary School

 Mr Rhodes Head Teacher

-Listening / Reading Dogs
+Listening Dogs

 School Dog Policy and Risk Assessment